gpt-cmdr/HEC-Commander/RAS-Commander/README.md

 </p>

 ---

+> ❗ **DISAMBIGUATION:**
+> If you are looking for the RAS-Commander Library, which is a more capable Python library and HEC-RAS automation API, check it out here: [RAS-Commander Library on Github](https://github.com/gpt-cmdr/ras-commander).
+>
+> ❗ **This page is dedicated to the RAS-Commander 1.1 Notebook,** which is the first implementation of the HEC-RAS automation approach that was later formalized as a full library, and is still the only notebook capable of executing multiple plans across locally networked machines.

 Changelog:
 1.1: Bug fixes for minor operability issues, especially in Run Missing mode and when connected only to local machines.
 Will no longer ask for a password when it's not necessary, or give warnings about missing folders that aren't being utilized.